TavinHlungwani/Game-Changer-Sites/README.md

 # Game-Changer-Sites
-This is my company website
+This is my company website.
+It is a website developing company creating reliable, smooth layout and easy to navigate websites.

 # Company Url
 1. please go to www.gamechangersites.co.za to visit my website company